Miksuu/a2waspwarfare/Tools/Arma2Warfare_GPT/CustomInstructions.md

 - The version of the patch
 ## [IMAGES]
 - image.png's with the Trello cards, analyse this with vision
+## [TEXT]
+- Text from the Discord chat, analyse this and use it correctly in the given context
 ## [@EVERYONE] (OPTIONAL)
 - @everyone with :stalin_ping:
 ## [NR] (OPTIONAL)